Collective or Class Actions and Claims Aggregation in the EU: the Claimant’s Perspective

 - in EU-wide cases, cartel members are seated and active in several jurisdictions and victims have suffered damages across Europe.

-For these reasons, a majority of victims of anticompetitive practices still do not actively pursue their damage claims.
+For these reasons, a majority of victims of anticompetitive practices still do not actively pursue their damage claims on an individual basis.

 Collective approaches as an effective solution